sfruf/sfruf.github.io/_posts/2024-06-19-tooth-brushing-problems.md

 It feels like I'm surrounded by tooth-brushing problems that I assumed were diploma problems.
 Like, I'll do PT for my back and it'll be Better.
 Forever.

 The arrival fallacy that lives in diploma problems is demotivating, because you feel you haven't arrived yet.
-This framing has helped my identify a lot of areas where there was nowhere to arrive.
+This framing has helped me identify a lot of areas where there was nowhere to arrive and has given me more spaciousness in those areas.
+Pema Chödrön captures this idea well: "Cutting our expectation for a cure is a gift we can give ourselves."